CaptainCrowbar/unicorn-lib/unicorn/string.md

 string or are in the wrong order.)

-Any in-place function that might modify its subject string invalidates any iterators (string or UTF) that were pointing into that string.
-Note that the iterators should still be considered to be invalidated even if the string turns out not to be actually modified in a particular call.
+Any in-place function that might modify its subject string invalidates any iterators (string or UTF) and references that were pointing into that string.
+Note that the iterators and references should still be considered to be invalidated even if the string turns out not to actually be modified by a specific call.

 Modified strings, or new strings returned by a function, are not guaranteed to preserve any particular normalization form that the original string may have